osvfelices/pulse/docs/guides/using-pulse-with-react-nextjs-vite-tailwind.md

 ## Next steps

 - Read the full Pulse language docs at https://osvfelices.github.io/pulse/
+- Check out the crypto market dashboard demo in `apps/stock-dashboard/` to see channels and signals in action
-- Check out example projects in the templates directory
+- Look at example projects in the templates directory
 - Experiment with channels and spawn for concurrent operations
 - Try building a real app with deterministic state management